davidesaporita/laravel-basic-blog/README.md

 ## Installation

-1. Clone this repo to your local machine using:
+1. Clone this repo to your local machine:
 ```
 git clone https://github.com/davidesaporita/laravel-basic-blog
 ```